simple2d/simple2d/README.md

 # About the Project

-Simple 2D was created by [Tom Black](https://twitter.com/blacktm) who thought simple graphics programming was way too difficult and decided to do something about it.
-And no, the web browser is not an acceptable alternative – it's a workaround.
+Simple 2D was created by [Tom Black](https://twitter.com/blacktm), who thought simple graphics programming was way too difficult and decided to do something about it.

 Everything is [MIT Licensed](LICENSE.md), so hack away.